JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

     WITH from = 'testing'
 ```

-We have now have `CodeRepos` that you can form relationships with.
+You have now have `CodeRepos` that you can form relationships with.

-An example query response payload:
+An example query response payload from one of the `CodeRepos`:

 ```
 {